SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 }
 ```

 This would solve the issue where Terraform complains about duplicate entries with the same name, but now neither of the providers have the preferred local name and Terraform won't automatically know which provider to use for our resources.
-We would need to add a `provider` argument to _every_ GCP resource in our project to tell Terraform which provider to use.
-That could be a very widespread change depending on the project size!
+We would need to add a [`provider` meta-argument](https://www.terraform.io/language/meta-arguments/resource-provider) to _every_ GCP resource in our project to tell Terraform which provider to use when managing it.
+That change could touch a lot of files and resources, depending on project size!

-Assuming that the new provider is used for a small subset of resources, you could leave the `hashicorp/google` provider with the preferred local name.
+Assuming that the new `my-org/google` provider is used for a small subset of resources, you could leave the `hashicorp/google` provider with the preferred local name.
 That way, only that small subset of resources will need to have `provider = my-org-google` arguments added into their configuration blocks:

 ```hcl
 # main.tf file